mrpre/nettrigger/README.md

 sudo ./nettrigger -i eth0 -s 1.1.1.1:12345 -d 2.2.2.2:9999 -action paws
 ```
 Client will first generate Full handshake with Server, then send BAD HTTP content(Default content is "474554202f20485454502f312e310d0a0d0a", `-d "your hex data"` could be used if you want)
-Then Server close will the connection with 4-way handshake and enter TIME_WAIT state.
+Then Server closes the connection with 4-way handshake and enter TIME_WAIT state.

 Finally client will send TCP SYN packet with choreographed TS to generate PAWS on Server.